About Candice Dayoan

 Proudly the daughter and granddaughter of Filipino immigrants, Candice Dayoan was born and raised in Hawai’i.

-She graduated with a degree in Art and a focus in Digital Animation at the University of Hawai’i at Mānoa.
-It was there that she also discovered a passion for student advocacy.
+Candice studied digital animation at the University of Hawaiʻi at Mānoa, where she discovered a passion for student advocacy.
 She was elected and served as a representative to the Associated Students of UH for four years.
-She represented Hawai’i and lobbied U.S. House of Representative Neil Abercrombie and the late, legendary Representative Patsy Mink with the United States Students Association in Washington, D.C.
+She also represented Hawai‘i while lobbying Representative Neil Abercrombie and the late, legendary Representative Patsy Mink with the United States Students Association in Washington, D.C.

 Through this grueling, organizing work, she also discovered a passion for visual communication as it intersects with on-the-ground organizing, and helped design digital and printed assets for volunteers to use in training, recruitment, and field work.
 She even had the opportunity to paint a few murals and large-scale art pieces in support of OFA and GOTV.